zliobaite/fossilrec/README.md

-# NOW data preprocessing for recomemnder systems
+# NOW data preprocessing for recommender systems

 [The description is unfinished, to be continued soon]